sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 you only have a handful of promoted listings, you likely do not want to tag all other listings with `isPromoted: false`.

-Instead, Flex allows you to set a default value for the search schema – all listings that do not have the attribute get returned when querying the default value.
+Instead, Sharetribe allows you to set a default value for the search schema – all listings that do not have the attribute get returned when querying the default value.

 You can set the default value for a search schema simply by passing a `--default` flag with the desired default value.
 To create the search